stueyG1t/CMALT-Stuart/Core_Area_1.md

 ### 1a Description

 At the University of Greenwich, I have led the deployment of learning technologies that balance pedagogic value, inclusivity, and technical sustainability.
 A notable example is the integration of LinkedIn Learning with Moodle via LTI 1.3, underpinned by SCIM provisioning for automated account management and role-based access.
-This solution was selected for its interoperability, reduced administrative overhead, and improved security compliance.
-This was in response to increasing tutor enquries about to get more from LinkedIn Learning.
+This solution was selected for its interoperability, reduced administrative overhead, and improved systems integration.
+This was in response to increasing tutor enquiries about how to get more from LinkedIn Learning.

 > "It would be great to make a brief [LinkedIn Learning] pathway...
-So both students and staff could have quick way of learning more about it..." – *Tutor query about LinkedIn Learning*
+So both students and staff could have a quick way of learning more about it..." – *Tutor query about LinkedIn Learning*
 > "Getting a lot of interest from tutors in the ability to start importing LinkedIn Learning modules." – *Email extract from Stuart Smith to Moodle team, 25 November 2024*

-Similarly, the Digital Backpack diagnostic was designed to run within Moodle as a SCORM package, aligning with existing institutional infrastructure to maximise accessibility, while avoiding reliance on proprietary external hosting that could introduce GDPR or data retention risks.
+Similarly, the Digital Backpack diagnostic using a Likert scale approach was designed to run within Moodle as a SCORM package, aligning with existing institutional infrastructure to maximise accessibility, while avoiding reliance on proprietary external hosting that could introduce GDPR or data retention risks.
+Other approaches were considered.
+Initially, the strong preference was to build the diagnostic either using Moodle's own inbuilt tools or Microsoft Forms, as these were already institutionally established.
+However, neither offered the nuance required for Likert scales.

+The HTML5 package technology (H5P) was high on the list of preferences, particularly as it uses current web technologies and is compatible with Moodle, whereas SCORM is a no longer developing standard (Advanced Digital Learning, unknown date).
+However, a combined challenge of a lack of Likert scale support in H5P and limited institutional expertise meant that it was not the right solution.
+Once it was decided that the solution, certainly at prototype and early release, needed to be produced in-house, SCORM became the only viable option due to its compatibility with Moodle and the flexibility to develop according to requirements.
 These decisions were informed by both technical affordances and institutional policy requirements, as well as the need to support a diverse, widening participation student body.

 {% include fig.html id="my-id" %}

 ### 1a Reflection

+This insight aligns with Bandura’s theory of self-efficacy, which emphasises the role of perceived ability in motivating behaviour and persistence (Bandura, 1997).
+The Backpack’s confidence-based approach reflects this, helping students build agency through formative, personalised feedback.

+Additionally, the Backpack’s design supports learners within their Zone of Proximal Development (Vygotsky, 1978), offering formative feedback that bridges the gap between current confidence and aspirational capability.

 Working with systems of this scale has reinforced that the “best” tool is not always the one with the most features, but the one most fit for the local technical and policy environment.
 In both the LinkedIn Learning integration and Digital Backpack implementation, the biggest wins came from aligning with institutional authentication systems and workflow — reducing friction for students and tutors.